What is organic beef?

 Organic beef finishing looks different from conventional finishing, but the story is nuanced.
 Organic beef cattle must have access to pasture for each day that the finishing period corresponds with the grazing season for the geographic location (although there is no minimum amount of forage or pasture organic cattle must eat during finishing).
 For example, in the Northeast, the grazing season may run from May to October; in the south-central part of the country, the grazing season may be as short as two months in spring and two months in fall to avoid the summer heat.

 If the beef is certified organic and 100% grass fed, the cattle are finished on pasture during the grazing season and may receive supplemental forage, such as organic hay.
-The meat of 100% grass-fed animals is typically leaner, and it takes much longer for “grass finished” cattle to reach slaughter weight.
-(Cattle finished on grass take more time to reach the desired slaughter weight than cattle finished on grain; a finishing process that doesn’t rely on grain to fatten cattle may take six to 18 months longer.)
+100% grass-fed meat is typically leaner, and it takes much longer for “grass finished” cattle to reach slaughter weight.
+(Grass fed and finished cattle take more time to reach the desired slaughter weight than cattle finished on grain; a finishing process that doesn’t rely on grain to fatten cattle may take six to 18 months longer.)

 For a more in-depth breakdown on the nuances of beef finishing, check out our beef finishing infographic.

 The surest way to find beef you can trust is to know the farmers and ranchers who produce the meat you eat.
 Those who truly believe in organic will proudly reflect on their values and management practices.